How to Upgrade Your Home Tech Without Spending a Bundle

 Remember when multiroom audio that spilled fluidly from the kitchen to the living room out onto the pool deck seemed like the height of glamour?
 You don't need to win Powerball to live this sonic version of the high life.

-Sonos makes speakers (from $149 each) that can be plugged in to any electrical outlet.
+Sonos makes speakers (from $149 each) that can be plugged into any electrical outlet.
 With wifi and an app, Sonos speakers can play the same music across all rooms or different music in different rooms, with independent volume controls for each.

 "We use Sonos a lot, even at the super high-end," Michael K. Chen, an architect in New York, told the New York Times.
 "Anywhere you have power, you can have music, and I think that's great.
 Suddenly, there's no need for complex additional equipment to properly zone your apartment or house into different areas.
 It's just set up to do that well."